-- FRWMB will finalize all form types for each appropriation and change in use that needs to be recorded in FRWMB WRIS for Phase 1 within months of Project initiation. - FRWMB leads and is responsible for user story development.
+- FRWMB will finalize all form types for each appropriation and change in use that needs to be recorded in FRWMB WRIS within months of Project initiation. - FRWMB leads and is responsible for user story development.
 FRWMB provides direction to RESPEC on what is needed for each user story.
 The designated FRWMB staff will participate in all user story development meetings and respond to emailed questions in a timely manner.
-Designated Staff: and assigned contractor with Water Rights Expertise
+Designated Staff:

 - DNRC supports the development of user stories.
 The designated DNRC staff will participate in all user story development meetings and respond to emailed questions in a timely manner.
-Designated Staff: Joel Harris, and Maya Rao (interim until replaced by CSKT-MT Compact Coordinator). - Kathy Olsen will support Compact Implementation staff through initial user story development training. - DNRC does not expect new user stories will be needed for DNRC to administer ownership updates on fee land on the Flathead Reservation.
+Designated Staff: Joel Harris, Pelah Hoyt, Arne Wick, and Maya Rao. - Kathy Olsen will support Compact Implementation staff through initial user story development training. - DNRC does not expect new user stories will be needed for DNRC to administer ownership updates on fee land on the Flathead Reservation.
 If new stories are needed, DNRC is responsible for fee land ownership update user story development and will provide direction to RESPEC on what is needed for each story.
 The designated DNRC staff will participate in all fee land ownership update development meetings and respond to emailed questions in a timely manner.
 Fee land ownership updates Designated Staff: If needed the DNRC staff that completed the ownership update stories when WRIS was developed will be involved.